corybrunson/bitriad/README.md

 bitriad
 =======

-This repo contains data, tools, and exposition for the **triadic analysis of two-mode networks**.
+This repo contains data, tools, and exposition for the **triadic analysis of affiliation networks**.

 ## Description

-The paper "Triadic analysis for affiliation networks" will make a case for adopting a coherent batch of triad-centric tools for the study of two-mode, usually affiliation, networks.
-Most of these tools are included in the `bitriad` package.
+The paper *Triadic analysis for affiliation networks* will make a case for adopting a batch of triad-centric tools for the study of two-mode, bipartite networks; the examples invoked are affiliation networks.
+Most of the tools are included in the `bitriad` package.
 The [igraph package](http://igraph.org/r/) provides the class of graphs and the basic suite of graph-theoretic tools, which serve as a foundation.
-Any suggestions or pull requests on this document or the package would be most welcome.
+No new classes have been defined, and all functions are written in R rather than called from, say, C. Any suggestions or pull requests on this document or the package would be most welcome.

 ## Install